germangar/whook/README.md

 Several orders can be included in the same alert, separated by line breaks.
 For example, you can send the orders for 2 different accounts inside the same alert.

+It's possible to add comments inside the alert message.
+The comment must be in a new line and being with double slash '//'.
+Why?
+You ask.
+Because I often forget the setting I used when I created the alert!
+Whook will simply ignore that line when parsing the alert.

 ### HOW TO INSTALL AND RUN ###